New Isn’t Always Better: The Magic of Refreshing Old Content

 The Hidden Charm of the Content Refresh

-Content refresh maximizes your investment in content by extending the lifespan of your existing articles.
-Therefore, content refresh should be an essential part of any content strategy.
+Refreshing content maximizes your investment in content by extending the lifespan of your existing articles.
+Therefore, it should be an essential part of any content strategy.

 Any blog post that you publish will experience decay, meaning that it will lose traffic at some point.